 retain the Document for as long as is reasonably necessary for the purposes of the Compliance Examination to which the Document is relevant.

-If requested by the ELNO, as soon as practicable after the Registrar or the Registrar’s delegate retains a Document under paragraph 2.1 of this Schedule, the Registrar or the Registrar’s delegate must give a receipt for it to the Person who produced it.
+If requested by the ELNO, as soon as practicable after the Registrar or the Registrar’s delegate retains a Document under paragraph 2.1, the Registrar or the Registrar’s delegate must give a receipt for it to the Person who produced it.
 The receipt must identify in general terms the Document retained.

 Return of retained Documents

-The Registrar or the Registrar’s delegate must as soon as reasonably practicable return an original Document retained under paragraph 2.1 to the ELNO if the Registrar or the Registrar’s delegate is satisfied that its continued retention is no longer necessary.
+The Registrar or the Registrar’s delegate must as soon as reasonably practicable return an original Document retained under paragraph 2.1 to the ELNO, if the Registrar or the Registrar’s delegate is satisfied that its continued retention is no longer necessary.

 The Registrar or the Registrar’s delegate is not bound to return any Document where the Document has been provided to any police authority or anyone else entitled to the Document pursuant to any law or court order.